trema/apps/sliceable_switch/README.md

 Note that the following instruction is only valid for Ubuntu Linux or Debian GNU/Linux.

+There are several ways to enable REST-based interface.

+* **CGI with Apache HTTP server**
+  * The sample apache config file is for apache 2.2.
+It doesn't work with apache 2.4 (shipped with Ubuntu 14.04).
+* **PSGI/Plack application**
+  * It works with Ubuntu 14.04 environment, but it is less tested compared to **CGI with Apache HTTP server**.

+### PSGI/Plack application

+  Install required software packages

+        $ sudo apt-get install libplack-perl libjson-perl

+  The above is an example on Ubuntu 14.04.
+  If `libplack-perl` is not provided, please install `Plack` from CPAN.

+        $ sudo cpan install Plack

+  Create configuration database (if you have not created yet)

+        $ ./create_tables.sh

+  Start REST-API server

+        $ plackup -r -p 8888 restapi.psg

+  Run sliceable switch with REST-based interface

+        $ sudo trema run -c ./sliceable_switch_rest_null.conf

+### CGI with Apache HTTP server

   Install required software packages

         $ sudo apt-get install apache2-mpm-prefork libjson-perl